Craig Garland: Policies

-Cannabis Law Reform

 Garland supports decriminalisation of cannabis and allowances for people to cultivate a small number of plants for personal use.

+Legal issues

 In November 2024, Garland was found with cannabis in his system and his car during a roadside drug test in Smithton, Tasmania.
 In June 2025, he pleaded guilty in the Burnie Magistrates Court to a charge of driving with an illicit drug.

 On 13 October 2025, Garland was fined $1,096, disqualified from driving for six months, and had his licence cancelled.
 Magistrate Leanne Topfer was "required to impose a mandatory minimum six-month suspension because Mr Garland had a prior drink driving offence from 1996."

 Garland was granted a restricted licence to allow him to travel to parliamentary sittings and his accommodation outside the city, as he is unable to stay in Hobart due to the cost of accommodation and "the city's noise, traffic or soft beds."

 Following the conviction, Garland issued a public statement apologising for "letting the community down and for falling short of public expectations," and subsequently sponsored a parliamentary petition calling for cannabis law reform in Tasmania.